WURacing/firmware/README.md

 # Code for sensor boards and AiM Configurations

+### Sensor Boards (FLSB, FRSB, RSB)

+The code for these boards is identical except for their CAN IDs.
+They read accelerometer, gyro, and temp data over SPI, as well as analog data over analog pins.
+They then send this data over CAN to DAQ.

 ### [`WUFR23.dbc`](WUFR23.dbc): DBC for custom data system

 | CAN ID | Data                       |